ray-project/ray/doc/source/ray-core/patterns/return-ray-put.rst

     :start-after: __return_static_multi_values_start__
     :end-before: __return_static_multi_values_end__

-If you don't know the number of returns before calling the task, you should use the :ref:`dynamic generator <dynamic-generators>` if possible.
+If you don't know the number of returns before calling the task, you should use the :ref:`dynamic generator <dynamic-generators>` pattern if possible.

 .. literalinclude:: ../doc_code/anti_pattern_return_ray_put.py
     :language: python